 Company 2 (R4-2312248)

-Different from ACS, for evaluation of ICS we consider the PSD for all RBs including both LP-WUS and NR signal is flat and no power boosting is considered for LP-WUS signal.
-Figure 7.1.2.3-3 shows the ICS guard band evaluation for several different waveforms, all the simulations are based on 5th order Butterworth filter.
+Different from ACS, for evaluation of ASCS we consider the PSD for all RBs including both LP-WUS and NR signal is flat and no power boosting is considered for LP-WUS signal.
+Figure 7.1.2.3-3 shows the ASCS guard band evaluation for several different waveforms, all the simulations are based on 5th order Butterworth filter.